top of page

 structure were made.
 The house was carefully dismantled.
 Stones were saved from the fireplaces and foundation for reuse.

 Phase 2: Rough-in.
-2025-Spring 2026 This is the current phase of the project.
-It includes clearing the land inside Sappington Park, rerouting utilities, pouring the foundation, and the meticulous reassembly on the park grounds.
+Underway at this time It includes clearing the land inside Sappington Park, rerouting utilities, pouring the foundation, and the meticulous reassembly of the cabin on the park grounds.

 Phase 3: Finish work.
-Summer - Fall 2026.
 The 1816 log home will be discreetly updated with modern HVAC, electricity, and plumbing.
 It will be transformed into a safe and functional space for visitors of all ages.

 21_edited.jpg